-As a medical, dental or veterinary practice, you need top-quality equipment in peak condition – but each piece of equipment represents a substantial investment.
-Equipment finance allows you to set up your practice and keep up to date with changes in best practice without taking a massive hit to your working capital.
+You need quality equipment in peak condition as a medical, dental or veterinary practice.
+Equipment finance allows you to set up your practice and keep up to date with changes in your industry without taking a massive hit to your working capital.

 Equipment finance for retail businesses

 As a retail business owner, your main upfront cost will likely be your store fit-out.
 This could include custom shelving, new floors, premium fittings and interior decoration.
 A chattel loan may be the most suitable option for your initial fit-out and later upgrades.
 An operating lease may be the best solution for your IT, telecoms equipment and payment systems, allowing you to upgrade as newer technology becomes available.